-Valuation of investments in unquoted securities Valuation of investment in unquoted securities through other comprehensive income, which are measured carrying out the following procedures and other matters: at fair value using market data and unobservable significant inputs of total amount KD 128,442,429 (Note 7) represent • assets of level 3.
+Valuation of investments in unquoted securities

+The Group has unquoted financial assets at fair value through other comprehensive income, which are measured at fair value using market data and unobservable significant inputs of total amount KD 5,102,492 (Note 7) represent assets of level 3.
 These assets are significant in the context of the Group's consolidated financial position and results.

-Given the size and complexity of the valuation of unquoted investments, and the importance of the disclosures relating to the assumptions used in the valuations, as it is highly based on estimations (assumptions and multiple valuation • methods) include assumptions not observable in the market.
+Given the size and complexity of the valuation of unquoted investments, and the importance of the disclosures relating to the assumptions used in the valuations, as it is highly based on estimations (assumptions and multiple valuation methods) include assumptions not observable in the market.
 The utilised valuation methods included price to carrying value, price to earnings, discounted cash flows and dividends discount models, we addressed this as a key audit matter.